 “Kanban is like the milkman.
-Mom didn’t give the milkman a schedule.
-Mom didn’t use MRP.
+Your Mam didn’t give the milkman a schedule.
+Your Mam didn’t use MRP.
 She simply put the empties on the front steps and the milkman replenished them.
 That is the essence of a pull system” — Ernie Smith

 The workshop presents the concept of the kanban and how it can be used to control items in a process.
 The workshop demonstrates how kanban is designed to supply what is required, when it is required.